kyleconciso/barangay-hub/README.md

 # Barangay San Antonio Information Hub

 This fullstack project is a website for Barangay San Antonio.
 It's an online barangay website where people can find info, news, and forms.
 It has a public section, a section for admins (barangay officials), and a section for residents.
+We also used AI for chatbots.

 ## Project Structure